MAIN PURPOSE OF POST

 SUMMARY OF TERMS AND CONDITIONS OF EMPLOYMENT

-Terms of appointment: Offer of employment is subject to receipt of a satisfactory DBS assessment at the relevant level for the role and also a satisfactory Pre Employment Health Questionnaire at the expense of WAFE.
+Terms of appointment: Confirmation of appointment will be subject to the receipt of a satisfactory DBS assessment at the appropriate level for the role and a satisfactory Pre Employment Health Questionnaire, the expense for both will be met by WAFE.

-Salary: £31,766 pro rata.
-(On an incremental scale guided by the NJC Local authority pay scale points 35-39) + benefits.
+Salary: £31,766, on an incremental scale guided by WA pay scale points 35-39) + benefits.
 Salary is paid in arrears through bank credit by the 25th of each month.
 Part time staff receive pro-rata payment based on hours worked.

-Working hours: The standard working hours for this post are 37 hours per week, based in Bristol; benefits include a generous bank holidays and annual leave package and contributory pension scheme.
+Working hours: The standard working hours for this post are 37 hours per week, based remotely or in London; benefits include a generous bank holidays and annual leave package and contributory pension scheme.

 Support and supervision: Women’s Aid has a commitment to providing regular supervision and support to staff with annual appraisals forming a key part of staff development.
 We have a training policy in place and encourage staff to take an active role in their career development plan.